kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 1. Review PRs

-    It is the Docs Lead and Shaddows' responsibility to ensure the incomming docs meet our standards.
+    It is the Docs Lead and Shadows' responsibility to ensure the incomming docs meet our standards.
 It's impossible for us to understand every technical component, so it is important to get a **technical LGTM** too if you're unsure about technical accuracy.

     Also review each PR for: